 Panasonic Group is now one of the world's leading business groups which offer a wide variety of products in electronic business areas related to our daily lives.
 With an aim to contribute to progress in society and to enrich people's lives through manufacturing, every employee plays a leading role in their job and promoting business activities of Panasonic.

-Panasonic is a group of people who have various regional, cultural and historical backgrounds.
-Although all people are different in nationality, age and gender, they all have their own individuality and abilities.
+Panasonic is a collection of people with various backgrounds, such as in terms of region, culture, and history, who possess diverse capabilities, as well as diverse traits in terms of various factors including gender, age, race, belief, religion, nationality, sexual orientation, and gender identity.
 Each person has various different ideas, and by sharing these ideas across countries and business areas, we can create more innovative values.
 Thus, Panasonic will continue to be a Group which always gathers wisdom and spurs innovation with the concerned efforts of all.
 We have a strong hope that using our diverse mindsets and viewpoints we can deliver products and services like no other in the world to our customers.

 In order to achieve this, it is important to give a chance for success to motivated people of all countries and regions, regardless of their gender, nationality or any other characteristics.
 We have expanded our diversity activities to make the best of the individuality and abilities of each employee and to support their success towards the group on a global basis.
 We will continue to take up the challenge of becoming "No.1 in Diversity Promoting Activities in each country and region."

-The executive responsible (as of July 2015) for the matters relating to human resources development and promoting diversity is Managing Director Jun Ishii.
+The executive responsible (as of August 2016) for the matters relating to human resources development and promoting diversity is Senior Managing Director Mototsugu Sato.

 The departments responsible for these matters consist of the Human Resources & Industrial Relations Department at Panasonic headquarters plus the human resources departments in each of the four Panasonic Companies (Appliances, Eco Solutions, AVC Networks, and Automotive & Industrial Systems) and in all business divisions and affiliated companies under the Panasonic umbrella.